 Ok, but who doesn’t want to watch your favorite celebrities play with puppies while answering fan questions?!
 The simple act of having that distraction puts their guard down, giving audiences that sense of authenticity we all crave.
 And who could be mad at puppies?

 And the puppies are all up for adoption, so the campaign also brings awareness to animals in need, which is just warm fuzzies all around.

 When it comes to managing your channel, there’s more to it than just creating and posting videos.
 To grow subscribers and engagement you need to promote, engage with your followers, and commit to a regular posting schedule.

 Promote your channel on your other social media pages simply by posting videos instead of static images.
 Video content is more engaging, proven to increase leads and sales, and easier to capture attention meaning you’ll also be improving your engagement metrics on Twitter, Facebook, and LinkedIn.

 - 84% of marketers say video has helped them generate leads.
 (Wyzowl)

 - 78% of marketers say video has directly helped to increase sales (Wyzowl)

 Email is another fantastic way to get people to your channel.
 You can embed videos straight into emails, but this can sometimes break for the recipient depending on the email service they use.
 So it’s recommended to simply link to the video instead.

 If you’re eager to embed a video, use blog articles!
-Keep people engaged and on your site by repurposing blog content or augmenting it in some way.
+Keep people engaged and on your site by repurposing blog content.
 This is an excellent UX tactic as some people respond or learn better from video vs words so you’re providing two choices that offer the same information.

 Engagement is a key metric on other social media sites and the same is true for YouTube.
 If you make entertaining, useful content it still may not garner comments and subscribers so be sure to remind people to comment by asking a question or creating a poll.